 It is a notorious fact that writers--especially writers of fiction--hate summarizing their work.
-However, there is less discussion of why this is the case, with certain idiots seeing writers' distaste for the activity as another occasion to mock the sensibility of "creative" types.
+However, there is less discussion of why this is the case, with certain idiots seeing writers' distaste for the activity as simply another reason to mock at the sensibility of "creative" types.

 Nevertheless, considering the writing of summaries for works like novels it is actually very easy to understand why writers so dislike going about this task, with three reasons especially worth discussing.